 Responsibilities of the Student

 All students are expected to complete their training.
-The student agrees to inform Harriet Ellis Training & Recruitment Group of any injuries or illnesses that may put the student or any other course attendee at risk to their health.
+The student agrees to inform Harriet Ellis Training Solutions of any injuries or illnesses that may put the student or any other course attendee at risk to their health.

 Your examination/assessment fees are included in your course fees and no further payment is due.

 - Full qualification of the Access to Higher Education in Health Professions is achieved by completing the process below; the student recognises that failure to complete any part of the process will result in not successfully achieving the diploma level 3 in Access to HE in Health Professions.